exaroton/exaroton-bungeecord/README.md

 The commands require the permission nodes `exaroton.<subcommand>` e.g.
 `exaroton.stop`.

+### Switch command
+Users can switch to any server using `/exaroton switch <server>`.
+If the server is offline it will be started before they are moved, if it's not in the network it will be added.
+The command only requires the permission `exaroton.switch`

 ### Watch servers
 Automatically remove offline servers specified in the bungee config